Faithlife/styled-ui/UpgradeGuide.md

   - Check your sizes, standalone props have been replaced by the `size` prop, such as `size=medium` instead of `medium`.
 - `Checkbox`
   - The old `theme` prop functionality has been replaced by the [global theme object](https://faithlife.github.io/styled-ui/#/theme) and Styled System props.
+- `DatePicker`
+  - `DatePicker` is now wrapped in a single `div` in the DOM, instead of being three separate DOM elements "wrapped" in a `React.Fragment`.
 - `DatePickerInput`
   - The `styleOverrides` prop has been removed in favor of Styled System props.
 Use style props for the input directly on the `DatePickerInput` component, and use style props for the calendar popover on a `DatePickerInput.Popover` child config component.
   - The `placement` prop has been removed—use `placement` on `DatePickerInput.Popover` instead.